 "Working in the arsenal," Wellsey said.
 "Or 'working' in the arsenal.
 I don't like to look."

 "Well have fun watching the skies.
-I've a plan, so I do."
+I've a plan, so and I do."

 Seamus trotted off towards the Pavilion, leaving Wellsey scratching his head behind him.
 So Axel was in prison.
 That was too bad.
 Of all the Pavilion staff, Axel was the least likely to fold because of some moral qualm.
 The Pavilion needed Axel.
 The plants needed him.
 Ducking under the shelf that held the bonsais, Seamus salvaged a cigarette with Cyrillic characters around the filter.
+It was still a little damp.
 Sometimes having non-porous hands was a blessing.

-Inside the Pavilion, Seamus considered just walking right into the arsenal/break room, just to cause trouble, but the door was closed so all he could do was knock on it with his foot.
+Inside the Pavilion, Seamus considered walking right into the arsenal/break room, just to cause trouble.
+Unfortunately, the door was closed, so all he could do was knock on it with his foot.
 After a moment, the killer cyborg Nalda Teheinthausand opened the door.
 Seamus had been hoping to see her guiltily buttoning her shirt or something, but unfortunately she didn't seem to have been doing anything untowards.

 She looked left and right before looking down to see Seamus.
 "Ja?"

 "'Ullo, love, may I come in?"
 Without waiting for an answer, he trotted past her.
 Inside the little breakroom, there was barely room to move for jerry-rigged infernal devices.
 Fanaka was up to his elbows inside one, and quietly singing a rhythmic African song.
-Seamus disliked the tune, just as he despised all songs that didn't contain reminders of Kilarney or bid people from glen to glen and down the mountainside.
+Seamus disliked the tune, just as he despised all songs that didn't contain reminders of Kilarney, or bid their listeners to go from glen to glen.